lherna/spacex_flights/README.md

 ### Launch Progress

 Using the information for the date(s) of launch, these were counted and visualized using matplotlib and seaborn.
-Presented in the findings below, a pattern can be somewhat seen with three peaks in three different years.
+Presented in the findings below, a pattern can be somewhat seen with three peaks in three different years: 2017, 2019 and 2020.

 <p align="center">
   <img src="https://github.com/lherna/spacex_flights/blob/main/images/change.png", title="spacex_wordcloud">